geany/geany-osx/README.md

 	./create_dmg.sh
 	```

 	from within the geany-osx directory.
-If the APPLICATION_CERT variable is
+If the SIGN_CERTIFICATE variable is
 	defined, the image gets signed by the specified certificate.

 Maintenance